 There are actually hundreds of species of violets growing on nearly every corner of the Earth.
 Also known as pansies or heartsease, violets are usually, but not always, flowering perennial plants.
-As their name suggests, they are generally, but again, not always, purple in color.
+As their name suggests, violets are generally…violet, or purple, in color, but again—not always.
 Other possible colors include blue, white, and yellow.
 Violets are known for their distinctive heart-shaped clusters of petals and very sweet fragrance.

 They typically bloom in the early spring, and can be either cultivated or grow unbidden as common lawn weeds.